Knitting Tools and Gadgets

-Stitch markers are necessary in knitting when you need to follow certain patterns that require you to keep count.
-You will see a handful here in the picture but you really don’t need very many.
+Stitch markers are necessary for knitting when you need to follow certain patterns that require you to keep count.
+You will see a handful here in the picture but you don’t need very many.

 The key to stitch markers is not to use anything really heavy.
 Easy to attach and undo without putting stress on the yarn strand.
 If they weigh too much, it will cause the stitch to droop and sag.
-It may be noticeable as a imperfection at the end if the stitch has been stretched.
+It may be noticeable as an imperfection at the end of the stitch has been stretched.

 Tapestry Needles are the final icing on your project.
 You will use this needle to hide in any loose ends or tails at the end of the project.

 For me, I would recommend metal tapestry needles over plastic.
-I have found with the plastic that if there is any tension in the yarn that the plastic ones have a tendency to break or bend permanently if you are experiencing friction.
+I have found with the plastic that if there is any tension in the yarn that the plastic ones tend to break or bend permanently if you are experiencing friction.